NicklasLallo/badchess/README.md

 # badchess
-Bad chessbots playing the most tourmanent of their lives
+Bad chessbots playing the most important tourmanent of their lives